· Programming · 12 min read

 Here is what happens in a mixed-ability class.

 The workout goes up on the board.
 Three options.
 Your experienced coach looks at it, looks at the class, and starts making adjustments in their head.
 They know Sarah needs a lighter barbell but can handle the gymnastics.
-They know Mike’s knee can’t take box jumps.
+They know Mike's knee can't take box jumps.
 They know the new member in the back looks nervous.
-They already know what adjustments need to be made for each individual, because they are experienced.
+A decade of coaching has built their internal scaling system, and they run it live, every class.

 Now picture your newer coach.
 The one who finished their cert six months ago, knows the movements, means well.
-They read the board, say “scale as needed,” and hope for the best.
+They read the board and start building their own scaling system from scratch.
+Different inputs, different instincts, different calls.

 What 3 Levels Misses